george-probably/probably.blog/Weblog/Posts/2023/01/27 - Showing Setup to Socially Sway Society.md

 If you'd like to discuss more, you can always reach me on Mastodon at [@georgeprobably@social.lol](https://social.lol/@georgeprobably) but remember to keep the conversation civil!
 Just because I like it doesn't mean you're not allowed to prefer something else (though, if anyone unironically says the words "not a retina display", I will freak out).
 I need to make the pages prettier (adding an image at the top, so it's not just a wall of text), but it's functionally all there.
 I'm slowly adding more devices, so please be patient!

 You can *either* see this as "glass half empty" with no *real* post this week or "glass half full", as I've got 12 pages worth of setup content.
 I have genuinely written more for this week than in any individual post!
 Right now [you can head over](/setup) to the setup page and see the 10 items I have written pages for, I'm sure you'll love them!
+I have tried to make sure it's a variety of items.

-### Blog Redesign
+## Blog Redesign

 I've wanted to do this since day one.
 However, it has been about five years since I have done any serious coding of any form, and my CSS was terrible even at my peak, so the look we had was about as good as I could pull off.
 Well?
 After spending lots of time trying to make Flex work the way I want, we now have two columns!
 This means I can add more things without looking dumb, so there's a search box to find specific posts, and the page will re-size to fit onto a mobile device.